DataDog/hiring-engineers/answers.md

 3. Query for each graph
 4. Title for each graph

-As far as the Dashboard, let's call it "Postman Integration Dashboard",
+As far as the Dashboard, let's call it  :sparkles: "Postman Integration Dashboard" :sparkles:

 ### Graph 1:
 We are ready to define what the first graph will look like; For q (which is query) we'll want the Average of the CMetric gauge, we created this integration in a previous excercise.